 - Make a doctor’s appointment for your camper(s).

-- If your child takes medication, please register with Camp Scripts at least 30 days before the start of the session.
+- If your child takes medication, including over the counter medications or vitamins, please register with J Drugs at least 30 days before the start of the session.

 - Send your camper a letter one week before arrival.
 This way the letter will be waiting for them on the first day of camp!